chin00k/ball-maze/README.txt

 -Don't hit the spikes, they kill you.
 -If you are in a bad spot, or if the portal didn't generate in a good spot (or if it didn't generate at all) press the r key (r) to reset the portal and the player ball.
+-Press q to quit without needing to click to close the window.

 Advanced gameplay: